Anamaria Berbec-Chiritoiu

 Research

 I am a social anthropologist working with Roma in Eastern Europe for over a decade now, both as an academic, and as an engaged researcher.
 My research explores how the social exclusion of Roma reflects onto the emic ideologies that underpin the social reproduction of 'Romaniness.'
 In particular, I am interested in how the Roma's emic processes of social ordering shape their resilience in both material and ideological terms.
-Most broadly speaking, my research unpacks the connections between legal, moral, and political regimes among Europe’s most marginal population, and seeks to speak to legal and moral imaginaries among other vulnerable populations as well.
+Most broadly speaking, my research unpacks the connections between legal, moral, and political regimes among Europe’s most marginal population.

-My current book project, which draws on 16 months of ethnographic research in a marginal Roma neighborhood in southern Romania, describes how Roma attempt to circumvent marginalization through the cultivation of virtue, especially in the spheres of kinship, social order, and vernacular law.
+My current book project draws on 16 months of ethnographic research in a marginal Roma neighborhood in southern Romania.
+It describes how Roma attempt to circumvent marginalization through the cultivation of virtue, especially in the spheres of kinship, social order, and vernacular law.
 Theoretically, the book seeks to overcome the stalemate between ‘suffering,’ ‘otherness,’ and ‘resistance’ that characterises much contemporary research on marginality, and offer a new theoretical synthesis of virtue ethics and political economic approaches.

 Publications